RoberAgro/nurbspy/README.md

 <p style="margin-bottom:0.5cm;"> </p>

-Check out the `demos_curves/` directory to see more examples showing the capabilities of the library and how to use them.
+Check out the [curve demos](./demos/demos_curves) directory to see more examples showing the capabilities of the library and how to use them.

 ### NURBS surfaces